clownmeister/czech-holidays/README.md

 ## Overview

-`@clownmeister/czech-holidays` is a lightweight TypeScript package for managing public Czech holidays.
+`@clownmeister/czech-holidays` is a lightweight package for managing public Czech holidays.

 ## Features